 If there is a dispute between you and your employer or the insurance company, you may request mediation with the Division of Labor and Management.
 If the dispute is not resolved at the mediation or you decide against mediation, you may file a petition for a formal hearing in front of an administrative law judge within two years of your claim denial.
 You may represent yourself during this process, but an attorney can be instrumental in meeting deadlines, gathering evidence, and defending your rights against the insurance company's attorneys.

 It's bad enough that you've been injured on the job, but now you have to slog through the process of pursuing workers' compensation to help pay your bills.
-Learn more about the process and your potential benefits by receiving a free claim evaluation from an experienced attorney familiar with South Dakota's workers' compensation laws.
+Learn more about the process and your potential benefits by reaching out to an experienced injury attorney familiar with South Dakota's workers' compensation laws.

 Contact a qualified attorney.